Nicola Sturgeon: 2014 Scottish independence referendum

 Salmond put Sturgeon in charge of the Scottish Government's legislative process for a referendum on Scottish Independence and she was essentially in charge of the SNP's referendum campaign.

 In December 2012, Sturgeon said that she believed that independence would allow Scotland to build a stronger and more competitive country, and would change spending priorities to address "the scandal of soaring poverty in a country as rich as Scotland".

 While campaigning for a Yes vote in August 2013, she told The Guardian that if Scots voted for the Union: "Will there be another referendum round the corner?
 No. We can't bind our successors, but we've made very clear our belief that constitutional referenda are once-in-a-generation events."

-In November 2013, Sturgeon joined Salmond to launch Scotland's Future - the Scottish Government's prospectus for independence.
+In November 2013, Sturgeon joined Salmond to launch Scotland's Future – the Scottish Government's prospectus for independence.
 Sturgeon was one of the white paper's most high-profile media champions and frequently debated its contents with opposition politicians and sceptical Scots.
-When the British Government turned down the Scottish Government's idea of a formal currency union - on the grounds that the rationale for sharing a currency with a foreign country was "not clear" - Sturgeon accused Westminster of trying to "bully Scotland" and said it would "cost their own businesses hundreds of millions in transaction costs".
+When the British Government turned down the Scottish Government's idea of a formal currency union – on the grounds that the rationale for sharing a currency with a foreign country was "not clear" – Sturgeon accused Westminster of trying to "bully Scotland" and said it would "cost their own businesses hundreds of millions in transaction costs".

 During the campaign, the European Commission said that if Scots decided to leave the United Kingdom, it would also mean leaving the European Union.
 Scotland would then have to reapply for EU membership and European Commission President Jose Manuel Barroso predicted this would be "extremely difficult, if not impossible".
 In July 2014 Sturgeon said this would put at risk the right of EU citizens to continue living in Scotland: "There are 160,000 EU nationals from other states living in Scotland, including some in the Commonwealth Games city of Glasgow.
 If Scotland was outside Europe, they would lose the right to stay here."

 On 19 September 2014, independence was rejected in the Scottish independence referendum, with 55.3% of the voters voting no and 44.7% voting yes.
-Following the defeat of the Yes Scotland campaign, Salmond announced his resignation as First Minister and Leader of the SNP.
-Sturgeon immediately announced that she would be a candidate in the election to replace him, and received huge support from the SNP hierarchy.
+Following the defeat of the Yes Scotland campaign, Salmond resigned as First Minister and Leader of the SNP.
+Sturgeon immediately entered the election to replace him, and received huge support from the SNP hierarchy.
 Sturgeon said that there would be "no greater privilege" than to lead the SNP.
 On Salmond's resignation, Sturgeon said:

 The personal debt of gratitude I owe Alex is immeasurable.
 He has been my friend, mentor and colleague for more than 20 years.
 Quite simply, I would not have been able to do what I have in politics without his constant advice, guidance and support through all these years. [...]
 I can think of no greater privilege than to seek to lead the party I joined when I was just 16.
 However, that decision is not for today.